phyco1991/AutotaskAPI/README.md

 Add-AutotaskBaseURI # Sets the Base URI if it is not auto-detected from the above Get-AutotaskAPIEntityInfo # Gets a list of available entities from a specific resource in the API Get-AutotaskAPIPicklistValues # Gets a list of available values for a specified picklist field from a specific resource in the API
+Get-AutotaskAPIRecurringServiceUnits.ps1 # BETA - For Recurring Service Contracts, this outputs a list of services with their quantity and last modified dates for each contract in scope
 Get-AutotaskAPIResource # Gets a specified resource in the API Get-AutotaskAPIResourceCapability # Gets a list of capabilities for a specific resource in the API Get-AutotaskAPIResourceList # Gets a list of available resources in the API